-Richard E. Anderson, 42, has served as a member of our Board of Directors since July 1997.
+Richard E. Anderson, 43, has served as a member of our Board of Directors since July 1997.
 In 1992, Mr. Anderson co-founded Hill Partners, Inc., a real estate development and investment company now known as HPI Real Estate & Investment Services, Inc., where he currently serves as partner.
-Mr. Anderson holds a B.A. in economics from Southern Methodist University.
+Mr. Anderson holds a B.A. in Economics from Southern Methodist University.

-Rodney S. Bond, 62, has served as a member of our Board of Directors since September 1994.
-From October 2000 to the present, Mr. Bond has served as a principal engaged in financial and strategic planning consulting at Sherman Partners, and has also been the Chief Financial Officer for Up Link Corporation, a privately held supplier of GPS business solutions for the golf industry.
-From May 1990 to October 2000, Mr. Bond served in various capacities, including as Chief Strategic Officer and Chief Financial Officer, with VTEL Corporation, a publicly traded digital video communications company.
-Mr. Bond holds a B.S. in metallurgical engineering from the University of Illinois and a M.B.A. from Northwestern University.
+Rodney S. Bond, 63, has served as a member of our Board of Directors since September 1994.
+From October 2000 to the present, Mr. Bond has served as a principal engaged in financial and strategic planning consulting at Sherman Partners, and until the sale of the company in January 2008, was also the Executive Vice President of UpLink Corporation, a privately held supplier of GPS business solutions for the golf industry From May 1990 to October 2000, Mr. Bond served primarily as Chief Financial Officer, with VTEL Corporation, a publicly traded digital video communications company.
+Mr. Bond also serves on the board of directors of several private and non-profit enterprises, and holds a B.S. in Metallurgical Engineering from the University of Illinois and an M.B.A. from Northwestern University.

-Benjamin L. Scott, 57, has served as a member of our Board of Directors since March 2002 and as Chairman of the Board of Directors since February 2007.
+Benjamin L. Scott, 58, has served as a member of our Board of Directors since March 2002 and as Chairman of the Board of Directors since February 2007.
 Since May 2002, Mr. Scott has served as a Venture Partner with Austin Ventures, a venture capital firm.
 From January 2000 to May 2002, Mr. Scott served as a Partner with Quadrant Management, a venture capital firm.
-From October 1997 to November 1999, Mr. Scott served as the Chairman and Chief Executive Officer of IXC Communications, a public provider of data and voice communications services that was subsequently sold to Cincinnati Bell and is now known as Broadwing Communications.
+From October 1997 to November 1999, Mr. Scott served as the Chairman and Chief Executive Officer of IXC Communications, a public provider of data and voice communications services that is now known as Broadwing Communications.
 Mr. Scott has served as a senior executive with AT&T, PrimeCo and Bell Atlantic.
-Mr. Scott also serves on the board of directors of several private companies and holds a B.S. in psychology from Virginia Polytechnic Institute and State University.
+Mr. Scott also serves on the boards of directors of several private companies and holds a B.S. in Psychology from Virginia Polytechnic Institute and State University.